Funding

 The University of Alberta is one of six beneficiaries of the $400 million Killam Trusts, one of Canada's largest and most prestigious endowments for scholarly activities.
 Our students are eligible for consideration for the Killam Trust Dissertation Fellowships and Izaak Walton Killam Memorial Scholarships.

-Our graduate students recommended for national Social Sciences and Humanities Research Council Fellowships by the department enjoy a high rate of success.
+Our graduate students who apply for national Social Sciences and Humanities Research Council (SSHRC) Fellowships enjoy a high success rate.

 Also available are: